 For the operating class requiring CCA-OCSED, the PHY shall also indicate a medium busy condition when CCA-OCSED detects a channel busy condition.
 CCA-OCSED shall detect a channel busy condition when the received signal strength exceeds the CCA-OCSED threshold as given by dot11OFDMOCSEDThreshold.
 The CCA-OCSED thresholds for the operating classes requiring CCA-OCSED are subject to the criteria in D.2.5 (CCA-OCSED threshold(#2365)).

-NOTE—Support for CCA-OCSED is an additional requirement that relates specifically to the sensitivities described in D.2.5 (CCA-OCSED threshold).
+NOTE— The requirement to detect a channel busy condition as stated in 17.3.10.6.1 is a mandatory energy detect requirement on all Clause 17 receivers.
+Support for CCA-OCSED is an additional requirement that relates specifically to the sensitivities described in D.2.5 (CCA-OCSED threshold).

 CID 3739